George Washington in the American Revolution: Counterattack in New Jersey

 After the loss of New York, Washington's army was in two pieces.
-One detachment remained north of New York to protect the Hudson River corridor, while Washington retreated across New Jersey into Pennsylvania, chased by General Charles, Earl Cornwallis.
+One detachment remained north of New York to protect the Hudson River corridor, while Washington retreated across New Jersey into Pennsylvania, chased by Major General Charles Cornwallis.
 Spirits were low, popular support was wavering, and Congress had abandoned Philadelphia, fearing a British attack.
 Washington ordered General Gates to bring troops from Fort Ticonderoga, and also ordered General Lee's troops, which he had left north of New York City, to join him.
 Lee, whose relationship with Washington was at times difficult, made excuses and only traveled as far as Morristown, New Jersey.
 When Lee strayed too far from his army on December 12, his exposed position was betrayed by Loyalists, and a British company led by Lieutenant Colonel Banastre Tarleton surrounded the inn where he was staying and took him prisoner.
 Lee's command was taken over by John Sullivan, who finished marching the army to Washington's camp across the river from Trenton.

 The capture of Lee resulted an important point in negotiations between the sides concerning the treatment of prisoners.
 Since Lee had previously served in the British Army, he was treated as a deserter, and threatened with military punishments appropriate to that charge.
 Even though he and Lee did not get on well, Washington threatened to treat captured British officers in the same manner Lee and other high-profile prisoners were treated.
 This resulted in an improvement in Lee's captivity, and he was eventually exchanged for Richard Prescott in 1778.

 Despite the loss of troops due to desertion and expiring enlistments, Washington was heartened by a rise in militia enlistments in New Jersey and Pennsylvania.
 These militia companies were active in circumscribing the furthest outposts of the British, limiting their ability to scout and forage.
 Although Washington did not coordinate this resistance, he took advantage of it to organize an attack on an outpost of Hessians in Trenton.
 On the night of December 25–26, 1776, Washington led his forces across the Delaware River and surprised the Hessian garrison the following morning, capturing 1,000 men.